-- Going international, Goethe, Talleyrand, Metternich, Benjamin Constant and Maximilian von Montgelas all attended the lectures of Christoph Wilhelm von Koch (Christophe-Guillaume Koch in French), professor of law of state and history at Strasbourg University.
+- Going international, Johann Wolfgang von Goethe, Talleyrand, Metternich, Benjamin Constant and Maximilian von Montgelas all attended the lectures of Christoph Wilhelm von Koch (Christophe-Guillaume Koch in French), professor of law of state and history at Strasbourg University.

 - Stephen Fry, Hugh Laurie, Emma Thompson, and Robbie Coltrane knew each other at University at Cambridge.

-- This is actually how Monty Python started, as a live comedy group; Jones and Palin met at Oxford, while Chapman and Cleese were in the same year at Cambridge and joined the Footlights, with Idle joining them a year later.
+- This is actually how Monty Python started, as a live comedy group; Terry Jones and Michael Palin met at Oxford, while Graham Chapman and John Cleese were in the same year at Cambridge and joined the Footlights, with Eric Idle joining them a year later.
 After picking up a strange-thinking American on a Footlights tour in NYC, the building blocks of the Pythons were there.

 - Three other contemporaries from Oxbridge (Tim Brooke-Taylor, Graeme Garden and Bill Oddie) who moved in the same loosely interchangable circles and who might well have become Pythons themselves took a related direction when their groups finally coalesced: they became The Goodies.

 - Robin Williams and Christopher Reeve went to Julliard together, being the only two students accepted to the exclusive Advanced Program that particular year.
 They remained friends until Reeve's death.